supertuxkart/stk-code/NETWORKING.md

-    username TEXT NOT NULL, -- First player name in the host (if the host has splitscreen player) player_num INTEGER UNSIGNED NOT NULL, -- Number of player(s) from the host, more than 1 if it has splitscreen player country_code TEXT NULL DEFAULT NULL, -- 2-letter country code of the host version TEXT NOT NULL, -- SuperTuxKart version of the host (with OS info) connected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when connected disconnected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when disconnected (saved when disconnected) ping INTEGER UNSIGNED NOT NULL DEFAULT 0 -- Ping of the host
+    username TEXT NOT NULL, -- First player name in the host (if the host has splitscreen player) player_num INTEGER UNSIGNED NOT NULL, -- Number of player(s) from the host, more than 1 if it has splitscreen player country_code TEXT NULL DEFAULT NULL, -- 2-letter country code of the host version TEXT NOT NULL, -- SuperTuxKart version of the host os TEXT NOT NULL, -- Operating system of the host connected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when connected disconnected_time TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP, -- Time when disconnected (saved when disconnected) ping INTEGER UNSIGNED NOT NULL DEFAULT 0 -- Ping of the host